I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-sesetsecuritydescriptorinfo.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p><b>SeSetSecurityDescriptorInfo</b> modifies an object's existing security descriptor.
-If the object does not have a security descriptor, the call to <b>SeSetSecurityDescriptorInfo</b> will fail.</p>

-<p>To specify whether the object supports automatic inheritance of access control entries (ACE), use <b>SeSetSecurityDescriptorInfoEx</b>.</p>

-<p>A security descriptor can be in absolute or self-relative form.
-In self-relative form, all members of the structure are located contiguously in memory.
-In absolute form, the structure only contains pointers to the members.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>